Election Returning Officer

 Role of the Returning Officer

 The Returning Officer has overall responsibility for the conduct of an election, ballot or other voting project.
 They are appointed by the governing body of an organisation and provided with the relevant powers and resources required to perform the role.

 The Returning Officer must be impartial and should not be seen to show support to any candidate in the election or matter that will be the subject of the poll.

 The role of the Returning Officer may include the power to:

 - determine the details and timings of the electoral event

-- make decisions on breaches of rule
+- make decisions on breaches of rules

-- determine candidate eligibility
+- determine eligibility of candidates